Mysh3ll/clean-archi-nestjs/README.md

-# Mysh3ll's TDD sandbox for NestJs
+# Mysh3ll's Clean architecture/TDD sandbox for NestJs

-A very simple boilerplate to have fun with TDD and experiments
+A very simple boilerplate to have fun with Clean architecture and TDD and experiments

 ### Requirements